Localized Hematoma in Dogs

 Special attention is also paid to the dog’s medical history, including previous injuries or illnesses, as well as the current medications the dog is taking.

-Medications or ointments should only be used after consultation with a veterinarian to avoid undesirable effects.
-If symptoms persist or worsen, a veterinarian should always be consulted to ensure appropriate treatment.
+Medications or ointments should only be used after consulting a veterinarian to avoid unwanted effects.
+A veterinarian should always be consulted for persistent or worsening symptoms to ensure appropriate treatment.

 A healthy diet and, if necessary, nutritional supplements that support vascular health can also be helpful to promote healing and support the dog’s overall health.